We are keen to use our social media channels to engage with the public. However, when posting comments, please observe our participation guidelines:

 - do not make any commercial endorsement or promotion of any product, service or publication.

 - do not spam the comments board.
-Spamming is when you resubmit the same or similar comment across our blogs and social media posts multiple times.
+Spamming is when you resubmit the same or similar comment across our social media posts multiple times.

 - do not post unsuitable links.
 Unsuitable links include those that may initiate an immediate file download, or that contravene the guidelines listed above.